inspectit-labs/workshop/INSTRUMENTATION.md

 # Instrumentation configuration
 The goal in this part of the workshop is to create a basic instrumentation for our sample application _DVD Store_.

+The prerequisite for this part is that you have finished the [setup part](SETUP.md) of the workshop.
+We also assume that you have your _DVD Store_ up and running with the inspectIT agent.

 ## Environment creation
 The first thing to do is to create a new environment that will be used by the inspectIT agent that runs within the sample application.
 From the **Instrumentation Manager** view click on the ![Add](images/add_obj.gif?raw=true) *Add* menu item and select the *Create Environment* option.
 Define the environment name (for example *DVD Store [dev]* or any that you like) and click on *Finish*.